 Collectively grouping policies or systems, workplace culture, risk-analysis programs and employee education are an extremely important part of the process.
 Being able to identify vulnerabilities will help a proactive response as opposed to reacting to cybersecurity threats retrospectively.
 Failing to do so can result in data breaches, cyberattack, loss in revenue and reputational damage.

-Step one of security posture assessment
+Step one of a cybersecurity posture assessment

 Identifying your business needs and objectives is the first step in evaluating your cybersecurity posture.
 Taking these approaches is a fundamental part of building your security framework.
 This will differ depending on the organisation and what their focus is.
-For example, if remote working is a focus of your organisation then security policies geared toward mobile devices and remote network access will be the priority.
+For example, if remote working is a focus of your organisation, then security policies geared toward mobile devices and remote network access will be the priority.
 The first stage of cybersecurity posture should always be to defend the organisation against attack.

-Step two of security posture assessment
+Step two of a cybersecurity posture assessment

 The next step should be to focus on developing a risk management program to list assets from least to most vulnerable to create a cybersecurity posture rating.
 After identifying points of vulnerability, a cybersecurity framework can be laid out as well as implementing processes or systems that can minimise security risk.

-Step three of security posture assessment
+Step three of a cybersecurity posture assessment

 Strengthening your cybersecurity posture should extend far beyond the IT department of your organisation.
 Educating employees on workplace culture, roles and responsibilities and cybersecurity best practices helps them when it comes to protecting sensitive information.
 Third-party vendor assessments are also extremely important at this stage to determine what their vulnerabilities are and what damage they could potentially cause to your organisation.